 The worst part was the ticket/entrance line and the crowd.
-Quite honestly, I have never been to an attraction, except maybe Six Flags, with that kind of wait.
+Quite honestly, I have never been to an attraction, except maybe Six Flags, with that kind of wait, but I think that had to do with the special ticket pricing.
 We didn't have a stroller, since they weren't allowed during the hours we visited (turns out we could have checked it with guest relations) so the wait was really hard on Emory.
 Once we were in and going, though, he was fine!

 The Japanese King Crabs were a big hit.